albertyeh199909/Loop-Mania-Group-Project/assumptions.md

 - Allied soldier turned zombies are able to infect other soldiers too (through critical bite).
 - Critical damage multiplier is applied before any damage reductions from other sources.
 - Increase of critical vamplire damage will be applied to any entities.
+- If player does not have enough experience after the first 40 cycles, and gains enough experience afterwards, Elan will spawn after another set of 40 cycles

 **Equipment:**
 - Equipment is vague in its description.
 Assumption is that (e.g. for armour), "provides defence" equals "halves enemy attack".